How Many Valence Electrons Does Hydrogen Have

 - Symbol: H

 Hydrogen’s position is key to understanding its properties.
-It is highly reactive and forms bond easily.
+It is highly reactive and forms bonds easily.
 Being the lightest element, it is often found in compounds rather than in its pure form.

 Hydrogen’s Electron Configuration

 Understanding hydrogen’s electron configuration is crucial.
-It helps us understand why hydrogen is unique.
-Hydrogen is the simplest element in the periodic table, with just one proton and one electron.
+It helps us know why hydrogen is unique.
+Hydrogen is the simplest element in the periodic table.
+It has just one proton and one electron.

 Electron Shells